zeek/zeek/scripts/base/init-bare.zeek.rst

          State history of connections.
 See *history* in :zeek:see:`Conn::Info`.

       uid: :zeek:type:`string`
          A globally unique connection identifier.
-For each connection, Bro creates an ID that is very likely unique across independent Bro runs.
+For each connection, Zeek creates an ID that is very likely unique across independent Zeek runs.
          These IDs can thus be used to tag and locate information associated with that connection.